kailaisun/DySENSE/README.md

-### Model download
-We make our trained model public at: https://huggingface.co/skl24/DySENSE/
+### We make our trained model public at: https://huggingface.co/skl24/DySENSE/

 ## Installation